 Simplification of CCPC Merger Notification Process on the horizon

-The Irish Competition and Consumer Protection Commission announced its decision on 14 June 2019 to proceed with introducing a simplified merger notification process for transactions - Ken Casey and Pauline Foster consider the proposed changes.
+The Irish Competition and Consumer Protection Commission announced its decision on 14 June 2019 to proceed with introducing a simplified merger notification process for transactions - Ken Casey considers the proposed changes.
 Read more

 Property 2019: The Year in Review